-☐ The existence of a dating or social relationship between those involved, or the fact of past sexual activities between them, should never by itself be assumed to be an indicator of Affirmative Consent.
+The existence of a dating or social relationship between those involved, or the fact of past sexual activities between them, should never by itself be assumed to be an indicator of Affirmative Consent.
 A request for someone to use a condom or birth control does not, in and of itself, constitute Affirmative Consent.

-☐ Affirmative Consent can be withdrawn or revoked.
+Affirmative Consent can be withdrawn or revoked.
 Consent to one form of sexual activity (or one sexual act) does not constitute consent to other forms of sexual activity.
 Consent given to sexual activity on one occasion does not constitute consent on another occasion.
 There must always be mutual and affirmative consent to engage in sexual activity.
 Consent must be ongoing throughout a sexual activity and can be revoked at any time, including after penetration.
-Once consent is withdrawn or revoked, the sexual activity must stop immediately. ☐ Affirmative Consent cannot be given by a person who is incapacitated.
+Once consent is withdrawn or revoked, the sexual activity must stop immediately.
+Affirmative Consent cannot be given by a person who is incapacitated.
 A person is unable to consent when asleep, unconscious, or is incapacitated due to the influence of drugs, alcohol, or medication so that the person could not understand the fact, nature, or extent of the sexual activity.
-A person is incapacitated if they lack the physical and/or mental ability to make informed, rational decisions.
+A person is incapacitated if they lack the physical and/or

 Whether an intoxicated (as a result of using alcohol or other drugs) is incapacitated depends on the extent to which the alcohol or other drugs impact the persons decision-making ability, awareness of consequences, and ability to make informed judgments.
 A person's own intoxication or incapacitation from drugs or alcohol does not diminish that person's responsibility to obtain Affirmative Consent before engaging in sexual activity A person with a medical or mental disability may also lack the capacity to give consent; Sexual activity with a minor (a person under the age of 18) is not consensual, because a minor is considered incapable of giving consent due to age.
-It shall not be a valid excuse that a person affirmatively consented to the sexual activity if the respondent knew or reasonably should have known that the person was unable to consent to the sexual activity under any of the following circumstances: ☐ The person was asleep or unconscious; ☐ The person was incapacitated due to the influence of drugs, alcohol or medication so that the person could not understand the fact, nature or extent of the sexual activity; ☐ The person was unable to communicate due to a mental or physical condition. ☐ It shall not be a valid excuse that the respondent believed that the person consented to the sexual activity under either of the following circumstances:
+It shall not be a valid excuse that a person affirmatively consented to the sexual activity if the respondent knew or reasonably should have known that the person was unable to consent to the sexual activity under any of the following circumstances: ☐ The person was asleep or unconscious; ☐ The person was incapacitated due to the influence of drugs, alcohol or medication so that the person could not understand the fact, nature or extent of the sexual activity; ☐ The person was unable to communicate due to a mental or physical condition. ☐ It shall not be a valid excuse that the respondent believed that the person consented to the sexual activity under either of the following circumstances: ☐ The respondent's belief in Affirmative Consent arose from the intoxication or recklessness of the respondent. ☐ The respondent did not take reasonable steps, in the circumstances known to the respondent at the time, to ascertain whether the person affirmatively consented.